Developed and Developing Countries Come Together on Post-Kyoto Durban Platform

 “The point of this conversation was to bring all those managed forest emissions onto the books,” mused one observer.
 “However, the rules that developed countries have been developing would make forest management accounting mandatory while not bringing those emissions onto the books.”

-a few countries (mostly developing countries) are working to produce alternative text that does not include projected reference levels.
+Right now, a few countries (mostly developing countries) are working to produce alternative text that does not include projected reference levels.
 Unfortunately, observers report that the issue has become a trading card in the larger discussion about the fate of the CDM and Protocol – i.e. let us have projected baselines or we’ll just bow out of a second commitment period.

 Observers expect that the “logging loophole” text will likely remain intact until it’s passed onto ministers later this week.